venu019/your-project/README.md

 - For database setup, create MySQL DB `learnzo` or change database name in `application.properties`.
 - Use provided Spring Boot entities and REST API endpoints to manage students.
-- Frontend supports seat booking, JWT authentication, PDF export, and printing features.
+- Frontend supports PDF export.

 ---